toolbuilder/rollup-plugin-create-test-package-json/README.md

 ## Options

 The plugin works without options.
-However, you will need the `testPackageJson` option so you can specify a `scripts` section and perhaps some `devDependencies` for your test runner.
+However, you will need the `testPackageJson` option so you can specify a `scripts` section and probably some `devDependencies` for your test runner.

 ### jsonWriter